In this section

 Postpartum hemorrhage is excessive bleeding following the birth of a baby.
 About 4 percent of women have postpartum hemorrhage and it is more likely with a cesarean birth.
 Hemorrhage may occur before or after the placenta is delivered.
 The average amount of blood loss after the birth of a single baby in vaginal delivery is about 500 ml (or about a half of a quart).
 The average amount of blood loss for a cesarean birth is approximately 1,000 ml (or one quart).
 Most postpartum hemorrhage occurs right after delivery, but it can occur later as well.

-What causes postpartum hemorrhage?
+Causes of postpartum hemorrhage?

 Once a baby is delivered, the uterus normally continues to contract (tightening of uterine muscles) and expels the placenta.
 After the placenta is delivered, these contractions help compress the bleeding vessels in the area where the placenta was attached.
 If the uterus does not contract strongly enough, called uterine atony, these blood vessels bleed freely and hemorrhage occurs.
 This is the most common cause of postpartum hemorrhage.
 If small pieces of the placenta remain attached, bleeding is also likely.
 It is estimated that as much as 600 ml (more than a quart) of blood flows through the placenta each minute in a full-term pregnancy.